 The project is estimated to have a direct impact on 150 acres +/- on the western portion of the UNLV Maryland campus (and potentially Clark County land to the west of campus, as well as area vehicular, utility, and other infrastructure, among other items), and an indirect yet meaningful impact on adjacent areas of campus.

-UNLVNow is led by UNLV President Don Snyder, who most recently served as executive dean for strategic development and as former dean of UNLV's William F. Harrah College of Hotel Administration.
+UNLVNow is led by Don Snyder, former acting UNLV president and executive dean for strategic development and as former dean of UNLV's William F. Harrah College of Hotel Administration.
 Snyder oversaw the development of The Smith Center for the Performing Arts and the Fremont Street Experience, two of the largest public-private partnerships in Nevada history.
 He is also a former president of Boyd Gaming.

 UNLV has also created a board of community leaders who serve as unpaid volunteers and are actively consulting on the business and financial issues as well as other components of the UNLVNow project.